HayoVanLoon/docker-simpleprotoc/README.md

 # Simple Protoc

-A Docker image that relies on conventions to provide a simplified interface for compiling protocol buffers.
+A script that uses conventions to provide simplified, containerised compilation of protocol buffers.
+It can be as simple as `generate.sh`.

 ## Usage

+Build the image, then use the `generate.sh` script with applicable parameters.

+If you build the image with a custom name, you should set the environment variable `SPROTOC_IMAGE_NAME` to this name before running the `generate.sh`.

 See `generate.sh --help` for a complete overview of options.

 ## Support

 In addition to the languages in the table below, descriptor file generation is also supported.

 | Language | protobuf | grpc | gapic         |